Jperez3313/StackSmith-ui/README.md

 - Connects to a backend API to generate valid Spack environment YAML files
 - Responsive and user-friendly UI (built with React and Next.js)
 - Easily extensible for additional package metadata and features
+- Drop down menu of all available variants for specified package

 ---